freejoe76/how-many-can-you-name/README.md

 ## How to create a quiz

-1. Copy the markup in full-page.html
+1. Copy the markup in full-page.html to a new html file.
 2. Edit the markup in the places there's an `<!-- EDIT:` in the markup.
 3. Upload the quiz.js to a server somewhere, if it's not up there already.
 4. Upload the html file to the same directory quiz.js is in.